Mark Richt on his way to restoring Miami to its former glory

 Morris looked at Richt and said, “You don’t understand.
 This is a miracle, what’s happening right now.”

 The Hurricanes, who have long lagged behind in the facilities arms race, are finally getting up to speed, and it’s no accident that $28 million of the total cost was raised in nine months after Richt got the job.
-Not only did Richt play a leading role in the fund-raising effort, helping to secure the $14 million lead gift from Carol Soffer and her family, but he also ponied up $1 million of his own money.
+Not only did Richt play a leading role in the fundraising effort, helping to secure the $14 million lead gift from Carol Soffer and her family, but he also ponied up $1 million of his own money.

-This is home for Richt, and so was Georgia before he was pushed out, and he’s very clear about why he’s back where it all began for him in college 40 years ago as a backup quarterback to Hall of Famer Jim Kelly.
+This is home for Richt, and so was Georgia before he was pushed out in November 2015, and he’s very clear about why he’s back where it all began for him in college 40 years ago as a backup quarterback to Hall of Famer Jim Kelly.

 “I keep telling people that I didn’t come here just because it was my alma mater,” Richt told ESPN.
 “I came here because you can win.
 If you do things right and get the support you need, you can win.
 It’s been proven.
 The players have always been here.
 You just have to make sure you get the right ones, and a lot of the other things they used to ding us on, our facilities and things like that, they’re not going to be able to do that anymore with this brand-new building and the improvements to Hard Rock Stadium.”